Employment at University of Saint Joseph, Connecticut, The Gengras Center School and The School for Young Children

 At University of Saint Joseph, our mission statement profoundly resonates with our faculty and staff and serves as the foundation upon which our employment policy is built.

 We seek to attract, develop and retain individuals who are committed to our mission.
 And, we are committed to providing an environment where diverse talents, perspectives, experiences and contributions are recognized, and one that promotes the "growth of the whole person" with resources that enable employees to meet professional and personal life needs.

 Download the application.

 Download the Salary Grade Levels Minimum Salary table for FY 2013-2015.

 The University of Saint Joseph is accredited by the New England Association of Schools and Colleges, Inc. and the State of Connecticut Board of Higher Education.
-University of Saint Joseph prohibits discrimination against any persons on account of their race, color, religious creed, age, sex, sexual orientation, marital or civil union status, national origin, ancestry, disability (including, but not limited to, intellectual disability, present or past history of mental disorder, mental retardation, learning disability, or physical disability, homelessness, or any other protected class status, in the administration of its educational policies, admissions policies, scholarship and loan programs, and employment practices (unless there is a bona fide occupational qualification related to employment).
+The University of Saint Joseph prohibits discrimination against any persons on account of their race, color, religious creed, age, sex, gender identity, sexual orientation, transgender status, marital or civil union status, national origin, ancestry, disability (including, but not limited to, intellectual disability, present or past history of mental disorder, mental retardation, learning disability, or physical disability, homelessness, or any other protected class status, in the administration of its educational policies, admissions policies, scholarship and loan programs, and employment practices (unless there is a bona fide occupational qualification related to employment).